szakeetm/mySTLviewer/README.md

 ### OpenGL version errors

 Ensure your graphics drivers are up to date and support OpenGL 3.3 or higher.
+The application checks and exits early if the runtime OpenGL version is below 3.3.

 ### Shader compilation errors